Skip to main content

 Non-root user

-The gosu tool lets you run a binary with a specific user/group as follows:
+Use the gosu tool to run a binary with a specific user/group:

 /usr/local/bin/gosu cloudron:cloudron node /app/code/.build/bundle/main.js